library-data-platform/ldp/doc/Admin_Guide.md

 * `inventory_items`
 * `srs_marc`

-The last of these, `srs_marc`, can only be retrieved by direct extraction.
+The last of these, `srs_marc`, is made available in LDP only by direct extraction.
+No historical data are retained for `srs_marc`.

 Direct extraction can be enabled by adding the list of tables and database connection parameters to a source configuration, as in this